Beaumont - Back to Business

 On Friday, May 22, the California Department of Public Health approved the county’s request to reopen more businesses, as part of the governor’s accelerated phase two.
 As part of the variance request, a Readiness and Reopening Framework was also submitted.
 The framework provides a path to reopen the Riverside County economy with the proper health and safety measures in place.

-Effective immediately, California Department of Public Health is requiring Counties that have remained on the County Monitoring List for 3 consecutive days will be required to shut down the following industries unless they can be modified to operate outside or by pick-up:
+Effective immediately, all Counties that have remained on the County Monitoring List for 3 consecutive days (this includes Riverside County) will be required to shut down the following industries unless they can be modified to operate outside or by pick-up.

 - Wineries and tasting rooms